DanielSArnia/aws_moderation_chat/README.md

 - **Bedrock Token Usage**: The prompts could be optimized to use fewer tokens while maintaining accuracy.
 The current prompts include verbose instructions that contribute to token costs.

+- **Restrict Bedrock Models**: Restrict the access to only specific bedrock models and optimize model choice based on request and usage.

 - **Resource Sizing**: Lambda function memory optimization.
-Right-sizing Lambda functions could reduce costs while maintaining performance.
+Right-sizing Lambda functions and reducing timeout could reduce costs while maintaining performance.

+- **Cold Starts**: Implement provisioned concurrency for critical functions

+- **SSM parameters**: Use SSM to pass information between stacks.
+Overall security for any secret parameters needed.

 ### 6. **Maintainability**

 - **Testing**: No automated tests for the Lambda functions or frontend components.

 - **CI/CD Pipeline**: No CI/CD pipeline is implemented for automated deployment and testing.

+- **CloudWatch**: More logging and dashboards can be added for better monitoring.
+Also cost monitoring, budgets and analysis.